 - Regulations establish that if the individual has an investment in Uruguay that complies with one of the following conditions, the individual will be considered resident for tax purposes (presence of economic interests in the country), unless one proves one's fiscal residence in another country:

-- More than 45 million 'index units' (approximately UYU 207,000,000) in a company with projects or activities promoted by the Inversions Law, directly or indirectly.
+- More than 45 million 'index units' (approximately UYU 207 million) in a company with projects or activities promoted by the Inversions Law, directly or indirectly.

-- More than 3,5 million ‘index units’ (approximately UYU 16,100,000), in real estate property, provided that it is carried out from July 1st, 2020, and the individual is present in Uruguay for at least 60 days.
+- More than 3.5 million ‘index units’ (approximately UYU 16.1 million) in real estate property, provided that it is carried out from 1 July 2020, and the individual is present in Uruguay for at least 60 days.
 If no new acquisitions are made, the updated fiscal cost will be considered for each property.

-- More than 15 million ‘index units’ (approximately UYU 69,000.000), in a company, provided that it is carried out from July 1st, 2020 and at least 15 new (full time jobs) in dependent relationship are created (during the civil year).
-New jobs are those generated from 1st July 2020 and are not related to a reduction of jobs in a related party.
+- More than 15 million ‘index units’ (approximately UYU 69 million) in a company, provided that it is carried out from 1 July 2020 and at least 15 new full time jobs are created during the civil year.
+New jobs are those generated from 1 July 2020 and are not related to a reduction of jobs in a related party.